TITLE 56: LABOR AND EMPLOYMENT

 2) Pre-employment inquiries – a statement regarding the inadmissibility of inquiries regarding an applicant's disability during the interview process;

-3) Employment testing (for agencies conducting their own tests) – a statement that the tests do not have an adverse impact on disabled applicants;
+3) Employment testing (for agencies conducting their own tests) – a statement that the tests do not have an adverse impact on disabled applicants and that reasonable accommodation will be provided in the administration of the tests, as required;

 4) The prohibition of pre-employment medical examinations before an offer of employment;

-5) The prohibition of pre-employment medical examinations after an offer of employment, unless such examinations are job related and required of all applicants for that position.
+5) The prohibition of pre-employment medical examinations after an offer of employment, unless the examinations are job related and required of all applicants for that position.

 1) Agency policy committing the agency to providing reasonable accommodations to disabled employees, signed by the Chief Executive Officer of the agency.